AppliedEllipsis/Qolaba-Proxy/tests/README.md

 ### Success Indicators

 - ✅ **PASSED** - Test completed successfully
-- **No header errors detected** - The primary goal of the fix
+- **Test Suites: 7 passed, 7 total** - All test suites passed
-- **Success Rate: 100%** - All tests passed
+- **Tests: 166 passed, 166 total** - All tests passed
+- **Snapshots: 0 total** - No snapshot tests
+- **Time: ~2s** - Tests completed quickly

 ### Failure Indicators

 - ❌ **FAILED** - Test failed
-- **Header errors detected** - The fix may not be working properly
-- **Cannot set headers after they are sent to the client** - The original error is still occurring

-### Performance Metrics

-Performance tests provide metrics on:
-- Operations per second
-- Memory usage
-- Performance overhead
-- Concurrency handling
+- **Error messages** - Look for specific error messages in the test output
+- **Port conflicts** - Ensure the server is not running before starting tests
+- **Service name mismatches** - Check that service name is "qoloba-proxy" in tests

 ## Troubleshooting

-### Tests Fail with Header Errors
+### Tests Fail with Port Conflicts

-If tests fail with "Cannot set headers after they are sent to the client" errors:
+If tests fail with "EADDRINUSE: address already in use" errors:

-1. Check if the server code includes all the fixes from `src/utils/responseManager.js`
+1. Ensure the server is not running before starting tests
-2. Verify that the response manager is properly initialized in `src/index.js`
+2. Check that the server startup is properly prevented in test environment
-3. Ensure that all streaming endpoints use the response manager
+3. Verify that `NODE_ENV=test` is set in the test script

-### Manual Tests Fail
+### Tests Fail with Service Name Mismatches

-If manual tests fail:
+If tests fail with service name assertion errors:

-1. Ensure the server is running (`npm start`)
+1. Check that the service name is "qoloba-proxy" in the test assertions
-2. Check the server URL (default: `http://localhost:3000`)
+2. Verify that the service name is consistent across all test files
-3. Verify the server is accessible from the test script
+3. Ensure that the service name is correctly set in the configuration

-### Performance Tests Fail
+### Tests Fail with Assertion Errors

-If performance tests fail:

-1. Check system resources (memory, CPU)
-2. Close other applications that might be using resources
-3. Run tests with fewer concurrent operations
+If tests fail with assertion errors:

+1. Check that the assertions are using the correct syntax
+2. Verify that the expected values match the actual values
+3. Ensure that the test assertions are specific and not too broad

 ## Expected Behavior

-With the fix properly implemented:
+With the fixes properly implemented:

+1. **All tests should pass** without any errors
-1. **No header errors** should occur under any circumstances
+2. **No port conflicts** should occur during test execution
-2. **Streaming requests** should handle disconnections gracefully
-3. **Concurrent requests** should not interfere with each other
+3. **Service name assertions** should be consistent across all tests
-4. **Error responses** should be sent properly without header conflicts
+4. **Test assertions** should be specific and reliable
-5. **Performance** should not be significantly impacted
+5. **Test isolation** should be maintained between test files
-6. **Logging** should provide detailed information about request/response flow
+6. **Test execution** should be quick and efficient

 ## Continuous Integration